 Who Can Participate?

-You can submit a solution even if you did not submit anything in Phase 1.
+You can submit a solution even if you did not submit an application in Phase 1.
 Full eligibility rules can be found on page 6 of the prize announcement.

 What is KidneyX Looking for in Redesign Dialysis, Phase 2?

 We are seeking prototype solutions that address any of these categories: